-Student Activity Fees

-Student activity fees are used to support the following programs and services:

-- Cultural arts series of lectures, films, concerts, theater, and art exhibits as listed in the College/Community Programs Brochure.
-Students are admitted either free or for a nominal admission price to these activities. - Social programs of popular films, concerts, coffeehouses, afternoon activities, special events, etc., as listed on the activity calendar.
-Students are admitted free or for a nominal admission price. - 3.
-Intercollegiate and intramural sports free admission to all athletic events on campus. - Student publications weekly student newspaper, Harbinger, and annual visual arts/literary magazine, Point of View, available free to students. - Health Services free medical care including physicians' services in the Health Service Office available to students. - A variety of clubs and organizations offered for student involvement including curricular and special interest groups as well as student government, the radio station, and speech team. - Child Care Services baby-sitting service available to children of Harper students at a reduced rate of \$1.00 an hour. - 8.
-Discount tickets to Chicago area sporting, amusement, and theater attractions on a seasonal basis are offered to Harper students when they are made available to the Student Activities Office.
+Student Activity Fees Student activity fees are used to support the following programs and services: 1.
+Cultural arts series of lectures, films, concerts, theater, and art exhibits as listed in the College/Community Programs Brochure.
+Students are admitted either free or for a nominal admission price to these activities.
+2. Social programs of popular films, concerts, coffeehouses, afternoon activities, special events, etc., as listed on the activity calendar.
+Students are admitted free or for a nominal admission price.
+3. Intercollegiate and intramural sports - free admission to all athletic events on campus and open recreation hours for students are provided in Building M. 4.
+Student publications - weekly student newspaper, Harbinger, and annual visual arts/literary magazine, Point of View, available free to students.
+5. Other publications - the College/Community Programs

+6. Health Services - free medical care including physicians' services in the Health Service Office available to students.

-- Free mini-courses in hobby/leisure or special interest areas are offered each semester to students. - 10.
-Short-Term Loans of up to \$50.00 for ten days are available to students for emergency expenses. - Legal Services free legal advice by practicing attorneys is available to students. - Other activities/program services approved by the Student Senate which benefit the student body.
+- A variety of clubs and organizations offered for student involvement including curricular and special interest groups as well as student government, the radio station, speech team, and pom pon and cheerleading. - Child Care Services baby-sitting service available to children of Harper students at a reduced rate of \$1.00 an hour. - Discount tickets to Chicago area sporting, amusement, and theater attractions on a seasonal basis are offered to Harper students when they are made available to the Student Activities Office. - 10.
+Free mini-courses in hobby/leisure or special interest areas offered to students. - 11.
+Short-Term Loans of up to \$50.00 for ten days are available to students for emergency expenses. - 12.
+Legal Services free legal advice by practicing attorneys is available to students. - 13.
+Other activities/program services approved by the Student Senate which benefit the student body.

-College Center Program Board

-The Program Board is responsible for all social programs on the campus which are open to the entire student body.
+College Center Program Board The Program Board is responsible for all social programs on the campus which are open to the entire student body.
 The board consists of a president, administrative assistant, a public relations manager, and four appointed committee chairmen, each responsible for one specific area of programming.
 These areas are afternoon activities, concerts and lectures, films, and special events.

-Selection of board members is conducted during the spring and in the fall.
-New board members are appointed by two-thirds vote of all current board members.

-The Program Board was designed in such a manner as to encourage students to explore new and creative ideas for programming.
-If you want a voice in Harper activities, join the Program Board by contacting the Student Activities Office.

-Cultural Arts Series

-The cultural arts series provides the college with programs representative of the various arts - dance, art, drama, films and music, plus a forum for the discussion of issues and ideas through a lecture series.
+The Program Board has brought to Harper College such acts as Steve Martin, Heart, and Journey.
+Selection of the Program Board members is conducted during the spring and fall.
+The Board was designed to encourage students to explore new and creative ideas for programming.
+This is an excellent opportunity to become familiar with the entertainment field.
+To join, contact the Student Activities Office, A336.
+Cultural Arts Series The cultural arts series provides the college with programs representative of the various arts - dance, art, drama, films and music, plus a forum for the discussion of issues and ideas through a lecture series.
 Financed by the student activity fee, these are planned by a student-faculty cultural arts committee and scheduled regularly throughout the year.

-Clubs and Organizations

-Want to belong, but can't find the right group?
+Clubs and Organizations Want to belong, but can't find the right group?
 Could be it's time to join one of the ones listed below, or start your own!
 All you need to do is go to the Student Activities Office (A336), pick up a petition, have ten interested students sign it, choose a faculty sponsor, turn the petition in, and you're ready to go.
+Association of Legal Students Astronomy Club Ba'hai Club Catholic Campus Ministry Cheerleaders Circle K

+Data Processing Club